 Some women shy away from lifting weights.
 When they do head over to the weight rack, they lift weights that aren’t heavy enough to really challenge their muscles.
 The reason?
 Some fear it will make them bulky or destroy their feminine shape.
 Others are intimidated by the idea of lifting a barbell or dumbbell or fear they’ll look like a weakling if they try.
 The reality is women don’t have the hormonal makeup to develop large muscles.
-Even with heavy weightlifting to failure, women develop firm not bulk.
+Even with heavy weightlifting to failure, women develop firm muscles, not bulk.
 Weight training is a form of exercise that all women need.
 Here’s why.

 Weight Training Helps Fight the Battle of the Bulge

 The more lean body mass a woman carries on her frame, the faster her metabolism.
 Research shows that a woman will burn more calories per day for each pound of muscle she adds to her frame.
 Adding lean body mass means eating more without gaining body fat.
 Who doesn’t want that?

 Both men and women lose muscle as they age.
 Muscle is metabolically active tissue, so this partially explains why people put on weight as they get older.
 Muscle mass starts to decline by the age of 30 and drops by about 1% per year thereafter.
 By the time a woman reaches menopause, she’s lost a significant amount of muscle tissue.

 The good news is this.
 A woman can slow down this decline by doing regular weight training.
 The best way to do it is to lift weights heavy enough to be a challenge.
 This builds strength and lean body mass.
 Lifting lighter weights only builds muscle endurance.